Services & Programs

 Working cohorts of leaders from comparable institutions sharing tactical solutions to real challenges.

-The Result: Launch pilots demonstrating enrollment gains, efficiency improvements, or cost reductions within 90 days, equipped with the skills, network, and momentum to scale what works.
+The Result: The launch of pilot programs within 90 days that will demonstrate enrollment gains, efficiency improvements, or cost reductions.
+And the institutions will be equipped with the skills, network, and momentum to scale what works.

 AI Readiness Assessment

-Rural regional universities possess distinct advantages in AI adoption: deeper community trust, 2-5x cost arbitrage, higher talent retention, and organizational agility that enables faster implementation than urban counterparts.
+Rural regional universities possess distinct advantages in AI adoption: deeper community trust, a roughly 3x cost advantage, and higher talent retention.

 Our assessment provides a structured 2-week evaluation across five critical domains—leadership and strategy, technology infrastructure, faculty engagement, use case potential, and change management—delivering a clear roadmap matched to your institution's governance realities and strategic priorities.

 We've learned from field experience that one size doesn't fit all.
-Faculty resistance is real, and administrative staff are typically more receptive to AI exploration.
+Faculty reluctance can be real, and administrative staff are typically more receptive to AI exploration.

 At a Glance